nimula/.dot-file/README.md

 # .dot-file
-dot file for my linux mint zsh
+These are my personal dotfiles.